IPTinCan Documentation

 The TCP port (3784) can be proxied with a TCP stream proxy (Nginx stream module or HAProxy).
 However, the UDP port (3785) for voice and video must be directly accessible and cannot go through a typical HTTP reverse proxy.
 If using a reverse proxy for TLS termination, configure the proxy to handle TLS and set the server to plaintext mode.

 IPTinCan offers most of the features Discord does: voice channels, text chat with markdown, reactions, threads, video calls, screen sharing, roles, permissions, and more.
-The key differences are: IPTinCan is self-hosted (your data stays on your server), there is no Electron overhead (native C++ performance), and there are no ads, tracking, or Nitro upsells.
+The key differences are: IPTinCan is self-hosted (your data stays on your server), it includes a built-in VPN, and there are no ads, tracking, or upsells.
 The trade-off is that you need to host and maintain the server yourself (or use our managed hosting).

 There is no automated migration tool yet.
 You will need to set up channels manually and have users create new accounts on your IPTinCan server.
 Message history from Discord cannot be imported at this time.

-All data is stored in a single SQLite database file (server.db) and an uploads directory.
+All data is stored in a single SQLite database file (itc-server.db) and an uploads directory.
 Back up these files regularly.
 The managed hosting plans include automated daily backups.
-For self-hosted setups, a simple cron job copying server.db is sufficient.
+For self-hosted setups, a simple cron job copying itc-server.db is sufficient.